Research

 Project 1: The patterning of sex-specific circuits for sexually dimorphic mating behaviors

-Project 2: Non-deterministic wiring in the mushroom body.
+Project 2: Randomized wiring in the mushroom body.

-Most of the objects we encounter on a day-to-day basis were not present during evolution.
+While we have these very special circuits dedicated to instinctual behaviors, as in Project 1, most of the objects we encounter on a day-to-day basis were not present during evolution.
 How does the brain represent these evolutionarily unpredicted objects?
+How can development efficiently produce circuits that are capable of learning to interpret *pretty much anything* our senses can detect?
 The majority of neurons in the human brain are likely to receive combinatorial sensory input to allow us to perceive arbitrary objects as combinations of sensory features.
-Non-deterministic patterning of the inputs to these neurons would be a genetically efficient way to maximize the objects that can be perceived and discriminated from one another without inscribing meanings to them a priori.
-In this project, we are studying the development of olfactory inputs to the fruit fly associative learning center, the mushroom body.
-Individual Kenyon cells of the mushroom body receive discrete and unpredictable combinations of olfactory inputs, with different cells receiving different inputs and the suite of possible combinations likely different across individuals.
-How do Kenyon cells know how many inputs they ought to receive?
-How is diversity generated such that the sets of inputs to each cell is different?
-To answer these questions, we are using a combination of in vivo longitudinal imaging, developmental circuit perturbations, and transcriptional profiling techniques including single cell RNAseq.
+Non-deterministic patterning of the inputs to these neurons would be a genetically efficient way to maximize the objects that can be perceived and discriminated from one another without assigning meanings to them a priori.
+In this project, we are studying the development of general-purpose learning circuits, using the fruit fly mushroom body as our model.
+Individual cells of the mushroom body receive discrete and unpredictable combinations of sensory inputs, with different cells receiving different inputs.
+The size of this brain area, and the sensory inputs its cells receive, vary across members of species and over evolutionary time.

 Project 3: Engineering development to test form-function relationships in olfactory coding

 Theoretical models can predict the potential utility of circuit motifs, but these models are generally not tested via experimental perturbation.
-In the mushroom body, we are developing methods to manipulate neural circuit development in order to test how changes in circuit architecture affect sensory coding.
-To do this, we combine genetic and chemical perturbations during development with functional imaging and behavioral analyses in the adult.
+In the mushroom body, our developmental studies of how neurons get their computational structure, in Project 2, has produced a very useful side effect, of allowing us to change their computations during development.
+We are now using these methods to manipulate neural circuit development and test how changes in circuit architecture affect sensory coding.
+To do this, we combine genetic, environmental, and chemical perturbations during development with functional imaging and behavioral analyses in the adult.